How do you calculate overtime pay in Washington?

 Overtime for Hourly Rate, Two or More Hourly Rates, and Salaried Employees in Washington

-To calculate overtime for hourly employees in Washington:
+To understand how to calculate overtime for hourly employees in Washington, let’s take a look at this example:

 The employer must pay 1.5 times the regular rate for hours over 40.
 The regular rate changes if the employee gets extra compensation or incentives during the week.

-To calculate overtime for employees with two or more hourly rates in Washington, find the total earnings during the workweek and divide by the hours worked.
+To calculate overtime for employees with two or more hourly rates in Washington, you’ll need to find the total earnings during the workweek and divide that by the hours worked.

-- Identify the overtime hours: The employee worked 46 hours, overtime hours would be six (46 – 40).
+Since the employee worked 46 hours, their overtime hours would be: (46 hours – 40 hours = 6 overtime hours).

 To calculate overtime, salaried employees in Washington can reach mutual agreements with employers to define the specific number of hours per week that the salary compensates.